Behavioral enrichment: Food-based enrichment

-Food-based enrichment is meant to mimic what a captive animal would do in the wild for food.
-This is extremely important because in the wild, animals are adapted to work hard for what they eat.
-A lot of time and energy is spent finding food, which is why this tactic is used to make it more challenging for the animal rather than just feeding it simple food.
-Feeding enrichment techniques causes the animal to indulge in natural, active behaviors that allow for more stimulation and prevents boredom.
-This form of enrichment forms active behaviors that can also help with not only a captive animal's mental health, but the animal's physical health.
+Food-based enrichment is meant to mimic what a captive animal would do in the wild to obtain nourishment.
+This is extremely important because in the wild, animals are adapted to work hard for what they eat, with finding food consuming a significant portion of the animal's time and energy.
+This experience must be emulated in captivity, as food is usually much more readily available.
+Feeding enrichment techniques provide opportunities for the animal to indulge in natural, active behaviors that allow for more stimulation and prevent boredom.
+This can aid both the physical and mental health of a captive animal.

 For example, food can be hidden and spread across an enclosure making the animal actively search for it.
 Other common manipulable tactile objects include rubber toys stuffed with treats.
 Instead of providing the food directly, foraging devices are useful in increasing the amount of searching and foraging of food, comparable to the amount of time they would spend in the wild.
 Most food-based enrichment occurs in the context of searching for food, such as cracking open a nut or digging holes in tree trunks for worms.